 Forgetting or losing your iPhone or iPad's passcode (or alphanumeric password) is a serious situation, but not necessarily a disastrous one.
 In this tutorial we explain how to bypass and change the passcode: you'll have to restore your device, wiping its contents, but at least you'll be able to use it again.

-If you have a bit more confidence - and a legitimate reason to want to access an iPhone or iPad for which you haven't got the code - then there is software that can help in more sophisticated ways.
+If you have a bit more confidence - and a legitimate reason to want to access an iPhone for which you haven't got the code - then there is software that can help in more sophisticated ways.
 We discuss your options here too.

 Finally, we cover the basics of removing or resetting the passcode once you've managed to access your iOS device.

-Is it legal to bypass a passcode?
+Is it legal to bypass an iPhone passcode?

 Bypassing passcodes, generally speaking, is veering towards what we'd call the "black hat" (or legally questionable) side of tech support, but it's common enough for someone to simply forget their passcode.
 In these instances, you'll need to get around the code to use your own device.
 Nothing dodgy about that.